rjalexa/myproject/README.md

 - all the tests are under the tests directory to be picked up by pytest and each test imports the needed modules and functions.
 - the workflow automating all of this is in the .github/workflows directory and is triggered by a push to the master branch

-This project has been tested automatically with a Git workflow
+This project has been tested automatically with a Git Actions workflow